 (3) An application under this section may be made whether or not the administering body has given notice of intention to terminate the residence contract.

-[Section 62 amended by No. 55 of 2004 s.
+[Section 62 amended: No. 55 of 2004 s.
 1044.]

 63. SAT may terminate residence contract where administering body would otherwise suffer undue hardship